VeronicaL273/p8105_hw3_yl5830/homework3.md

 bottom reflects different years (from 2020 to 2024).
 Here’s the comment on the plot:

+- Ride Duration is Higher in July than January.
+Median ride durations are generally longer in July than in January across all days of the week.
+This is expected since July is warmer, and riders are more likely to take longer, leisurely trips compared to the colder winter month of January.
+- Shorter rides on weekdays (especially in January).
+In both months, weekday ride durations (e.g., Tuesday, Wednesday, Thursday) tend to be lower, suggesting more commuter rides that are shorter in duration.
+- Longer rides on weekends (especially in July).
+Saturday and Sunday in July show higher median duration, reflecting recreational use of Citi Bikes on weekends.
+- Ride duration increase over the years, particularly in July.
+In January, the differences in median ride duration across days of the week are minimal, with lower and more consistent duration (~8-10 minutes).
+This reflects that winter usage is primarily for commuting or essential trips, with fewer long recreational rides.

 ``` r
 ride_duration_stats = citibike_data |>
   group_by(year, month, weekdays) |>